scottfennell5/SEK-FileSorter-v2.0/README.md

 # SEK File Sorter

-*A simple file sorter for organizing client PDFs quickly and efficiently.*
+*A simple file sorter for organizing client PDFs quickly and efficiently, rewritten to be more user friendly and maintainable.*

 ## Installation